cooperspencer/gickup-blog/content/docs/configuration/source/gogs.md

         stars: 100
 ```

 - `token`: your gogs token.
 You don't need one, if you backup only public repositories.
+It can also be an environment variable.
 - `token_file`: alternatively, specify the token in a file, relative to current working directory when executed.
 - `url`: there is no default value.
 - `user`: the user you want to clone the repositories from.